 Most of the strategies outlined in this guidance are intended to be used by primary schools.
-Many may also be suitable for use in other settings where primary school-aged children are to be found, including Emergency Reception and Orientation Centres (EROCs) and schools attached to Special Care Units (SCUs).
+Many may also be suitable for use in other settings where primary school-aged children are to be found, including Emergency Reception and Orientation Centres (EROCs) and, in some cases, schools attached to Special Care Units (SCUs) or Child and Adolescent Mental Health Services (CAMHS).
 Teachers at the different levels will take account of their pupils' ages and abilities in devising programmes of learning.
+Teachers play a pivotal role in keeping their pupils connected to school.
 For example, teachers of younger pupils should encourage them to the extent that it is possible to participate in structured and unstructured play activities in the home environment.
 Teachers of older pupils should encourage them similarly but should also focus on the development of their literacy and numeracy skills as outlined later in this guidance.